typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 ```
 ## Step 4: Understanding Scheduling in Supabase

-Using the PG_CRON extension, you can schedule cron jobs to coordinate bulk sync with Typesense, periodically retry failed syncs, and clean tables of stale data.
+Using the PG_CRON extension, you can schedule cron jobs to coordinate bulk syncs with Typesense, periodically retry failed requests, and clear stale data from logging tables.

-#### Example Cron Job: Calling Edge Function Every Minute
+#### Scheduling Cron Job: Calling Edge Function Every Minute

 ```sql
 SELECT